Skip to main content

 }

-Sample Query
+Sample queries

-| count by user_name
+| count by state

-| sort by _count
+| sort by _count, state

-Installing the OneLogin App
+Installing the OneLogin app

-To install the app:
+To install the app, do the following:

 note